the-turing-way/the-turing-way/Chapter_Version_Control.md

 | git status                    | Output status including what branch you're on & what changes are staged  |
 | git diff                      | Output difference between working directory and most recent commit       |
 | git diff thing_a thing_b      | Output difference between two things e.g. commits, branches              |

+## Checklist

+### Make use of Git
+- [ ] Make your project version controlled by initialising a git repository in its directory using `git init`
+- [ ] Add and commit all your files to the repository using `git add .` then `git commit`
+- [ ] Continue to add and commit changes as your project progresses.
+Stage the changes in specific files to be committed with `git add filename`, and add messages to your commits with `git commit -m "Your message"`
+- [ ] Develop new features on their own branches, which you can create via `git checkout -b branch_name` and switch between via `git checkout branch_name`
+- [ ] Once features are complete merge their branches into the master branch by switching to the feature branch and running `git merge master`

+### Put your project on GitHub
+- [ ] Create a GitHub account
+- [ ] Create a repository on GitHub with the same name as your project
+- [ ] Attach your local and online repositories via `git remote add origin repository_url`
+- [ ] Put the files in your local version of the project online via `git push -u origin master`
+- [ ] Continue to push changes you make on your computer to the GitHub version via `git push origin branch_name`
+- [ ] Pull any changes made on GitHub to your local version via `git pull origin branch_name`

+### Contribute to someone else's project
+- [ ] Clone their project's repository from GitHub `git clone repository_url`
+- [ ] Make and commit changes
+- [ ] Push your changes to you GitHub version of the project
+- [ ] Make a pull request on GitHub

 ## What to learn next?